mamosova/tutorials/tutorials/with_not_full_sidebar/not_full_sidebar.md

 ---
-title: Monitoring SAP HANA Using SAP HANA Cockpit and SAP HANA Studio for SAP HANA Dynamic Tiering
+title: Tut with not fully sidebar
 description: Checking the esserver process and coordinator types to determine if Dynamic Tiering is running and if extended storage is created and running.

 primary_tag: products>sap-hana-dynamic-tiering
-tags: [  tutorial>beginner, products>sap-hana, products>sap-hana-dynamic-tiering, products>sap-hana-studio, products>sap-hana-cockpit, topic>big-data, topic>sql ]
+tags: [  products>sap-hana, products>sap-hana-dynamic-tiering, products>sap-hana-studio, products>sap-hana-cockpit, topic>big-data, topic>sql ]
 ---

 ## Details